seanlilmateus/snap/README.md

 #Snap!
 ###How To Make a Simple iPhone Playing Card Game with Multiplayer and Bluetooth
 Snap! is an example game by Matthijs Hollemans ([@mhollemans](http://twitter.com/#!/mhollemans/)). it's a part of tutorials on [www.raywenderlich.com](http://www.raywenderlich.com/14618/how-to-make-a-simple-playing-card-game-with-multiplayer-and-bluetooth-intro-and-challenge) tutarials page. for more information goto the page.
-This is only the implementation of the Part 1 of the tutorial, if you're really interested you can pick it from here, and keep following the tutorials and finalize the game.
+This is only the implementation of the Part 1, the tutorial still being updated.
+If you're really interested, you can pick it from here and keep following the tutorials and finalize the game.

 I thinks it's a great example to learn the iOS SDK and an even better, method to lern to read Objective-C to make great Rubymotions apps.